githubmave/Mobile-Mileage-Tracker/README.md

-##  Use Case illustrates End-to-End
+##  Use Case to illustrates End-to-End Data Flow

 ####   A Controller and a view is One-to-One mapping.

-####  The Rat provisions controller in www/js/app.js  to handle mileage , trips data in front end html pages.
+####  The App provisions controller in www/js/app.js  to handle mileage , trips data in front end html pages.

 ####  For example: